brotatotes/bht-automation/bht gen 1/Matthew/Chapter 12/Matthew 12 10 bht.md

 3. "This question was put that they might accuse him, might find in His teaching and then in the act of mercy they expected would follow, the basis for a formal charge before the local tribunal."

 ### Archibald T Robertson:
 1. "The use of ε in direct questions is really elliptical and seems an imitation of the Hebrew."
 2. "It is not translated in English."
 3. "See also Matthew 19:3."

+### John Gill:
+1. "Such a case is mentioned in the Talmud, 'that his arm was dry, or withered.'"
+2. "This account is introduced with a 'behold!' it being remarkable that such a case should offer so opportunely, of showing his divine power in healing such a disorder."
+3. "Hence it is very clear with what view the Pharisees asked Christ this question; and that it was, as the evangelist says, that they might accuse him."

 ## Generation Details